GLScene/GXScene/README.md

 GXScene is a graphic engine based on FMX and eXtended GLScene's components for Delphi and C++ Builder.
 It supports OpenGL/DirectX/Vulkan for cross-platform applications.
 # Note
-DesignTime packages are not ready to be install.
+DesignTime packages are not ready for installation.